wistia/wistia-open-docs/_posts/bandwidth.md

  automatically start using bandwidth.
 To turn this off head into Timeline Actions in the [Customize panel]({{ '/customizing-your-video#timeline_actions' | post_url }}).

+3. In the same vein, avoid having your videos set to loop upon finish.
+Looping autoplay is a major bandwidth suck.

-3. If you're not a fan of the universal [Video Quality](#video_quality) option, you can change a single embed code to always use a lower-resolution derivative (such as the SD derivative) to use less bandwidth.
+4. If you're not a fan of the universal [Video Quality](#video_quality) option, you can change a single embed code to always use a lower-resolution derivative (such as the SD derivative) to use less bandwidth.
 This can be done by using the "videoQuality" [embed option]({{ '/embed-options#embed_options_list' | post_url }}).

-4. Giving viewers the option to *Download* your video via the [Social Bar]({{ '/customizing-your-video#social_bar' | post_url }}) also uses bandwidth.
+5. Giving viewers the option to *Download* your video via the [Social Bar]({{ '/customizing-your-video#social_bar' | post_url }}) also uses bandwidth.
 You can cut down on bandwidth by removing the download button entirely, or by changing the configuration.
 In the Customize panel select the